alanleon26/CSE-404-Project/README.md

 # CSE-404-Project

-# main branch for all finalized code
+# main branch for all finalized code and visualizations

-# other branches for experimental code
+# other branches for experimental code and visualizations